GrandLamas/packets/README.md

 Every operation in this API uses the <code>Operation</code> interface.
 For example <code>server.send(packet)</code> returns such an operation.
 Using this operation you may execute <code>Operatoin#complete</code> (synchronized) or <code>Operation#queue</code> (async).
+Operations are immutable and the methods mentioned above will return itself for example executing it multiple times.
-Almost all asynchronous operations use a centralized ThreadPool, they may also use a local thread pool depenending on the operation.
+Almost all asynchronous operations use a centralized ThreadPool, they may also use a local thread pool depending on the operation.

 There is also an event system.
 You can find more details <a href='#Events'>here</a>.

 ## Quickstart - Server
 First of all you need a <code>ServerBuilder</code> to create a new <code>PacketServer</code> Instance.
-With this builder, you are able to configurate (tickrate, encryption, ...) your server.
+With this builder, you are able to configure (tickrate, encryption, ...) your server.
 A <code>ExceptionHandler</code> is the only thing you need to provide.<br>

 Using <code>ServerBuilder#build</code> you build your configurated server.
 Congratulations!<br>
 <code>PacketServer server = new ServerBuilder().exceptionHandler(Throwable::printStackTrace).build();</code>